 Ignorance of the law isn’t an excuse, period.
 This is important to keep in mind, especially if you’re driving across state lines.
 Even if you have a concealed permit for your home state, that permit might not be valid in other states.
 In some states, like Maryland, you must have your gun unloaded, locked in a case, and put away in the trunk of the car.
 Here is a great resource from the NRA Institute for Legislative Action for each state’s gun laws.
 It will show you the states that your permit is valid and where it’s not.
+Additionally, here’s another great article from Project Gunner outlining Gun Laws By State.
 If you’re unsure about a state’s gun laws, don’t risk anything.
 Call their state police for clarification.

 Taking to the Skies & Riding Rails